selcukes/selcukes-java/selcukes-databind/README.md

 # Selcukes DataBind

-selcukes-databind helps to parse Json and Yml files
+selcukes-databind helps to parse Json, Yml, Properties, Excel files

 To use add the `selcukes-databind` dependency to your pom.xml: